opentaps/open-climate-investing/book/Structuring-Portfolios.md

 We never heard from the man again.
 We called their family office.
 He was not real.

 Fast forward a few years.
-I'm now a senior portfolio manager at a different firm in New York.
+I'm now in New York.
 Another man (yes, they were both men) came recommended as the "shoo in" for the Governor of a major State.
-He's meeting people in New York today.
+He's meeting people in town today.
 It would be a _really_ good idea for us to meet him.

 So another conference room, this time overlooking the rooftops of the Manhattan skyline.
 Now I'm one of the featured attractions.
 We talked about our investment process and risk controls.
 The man nodded and smiled.